sketchplugins/plugin-directory/README.md

 **Note:** if you want to add yours, just open an issue with the URL, or send a pull request.

 - [7 Columns Calendar Creator](https://lstore.graphics/plugins/calendar/), by lstore.graphics: An easy-to-use plugin that allows you to generate a 7 Columns Calendar for any month
+- [Abstract](https://www.goabstract.com/), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Ace Jump](https://github.com/turbobabr/sketch-ace-jump), by Andrey Shakhmin: Quickly focus on various inspector's fields like font size, font weight and text/fill color using shortcuts.
 - [Adjust Button Shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
 - [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.